✅ CORRECT ORDER

 )

-def access_data(database: mesh.McpMeshAgent = None):
+async def access_data(database: mesh.McpMeshAgent = None):

-db = database() if database else None
+db = await database() if database else None

 return f"data_from_{db}"